donikv/SovereigntyWebApp/README.md

 # Digital Sovereignty Evaluation Web App

-A web application for evaluating the sovereignty level of digital technologies based on technical and legal criteria.
+A web application for evaluating the sovereignty level of digital technologies for military AI systems based on Software, Licensing, and Compliance (SLC) criteria with optional strategic sovereignty characteristics assessment.

 ## Overview

-This application calculates a sovereignty score based on:
+This application calculates sovereignty scores for technologies based on:
 - **SLC Criteria** (14 criteria): Software ownership, country of origin, licenses, update frequency, community, compliance, funding, interoperability, development processes, AI model retraining, dependencies, and explainability
 - **Sovereignty Characteristics** (13 characteristics - optional): Strategic framework including autonomy, technological independence, security, legal frameworks, compliance, control, resilience, protection, interoperability, infrastructure, economic considerations, and accountability

-The scoring system supports two types of sovereignty characteristic requirements:
+- **Mitigation Support**: Each SLC criterion can be marked as mitigated, affecting how it contributes to SHALL requirements

+### Key Features

+- **Normalized Scoring**: All SLC criteria are normalized to 0-1 range for fair comparison
+- **Flexible Assessment**: Optional sovereignty characteristics with SHALL/SHOULD designation
+- **Mitigation Framework**: Support for risk mitigation strategies
+- **Import/Export**: Save and load evaluations as JSON files

+## Scoring Methodology

+### SHALL vs SHOULD Requirements

+When evaluating sovereignty characteristics, you can mark each as:
+- **SHALL** (mandatory): Non-negotiable requirements
+  - Non-mitigated SLCs: Calculated using **product** (multiply scores)
-- **SHALL** (mandatory): Calculated using product - all must be satisfied
+  - Mitigated SLCs: Calculated using **average** (sum/count)
+  - Final SHALL score = (Product of non-mitigated) × (Average of mitigated)
-- **SHOULD** (desirable): Calculated using average - recommended but not mandatory
+- **SHOULD** (desirable): Recommended but flexible requirements
+  - All SLCs: Calculated using **average** regardless of mitigation

+### Mitigation Impact

+Mitigations represent risk management strategies:
+- Check "Mitigation" for any SLC where compensating controls exist
+- For **SHALL** characteristics: Mitigated SLCs are treated more leniently (averaged instead of multiplied)
+- For **SHOULD** characteristics: Mitigations don't change the calculation (always averaged)
+- Overall SC score = SHALL score × SHOULD score
+- Final sovereignty score = Product of all selected SC scores

 ## Tech Stack